Independent Study, Private Schools, and Tutoring (ESS)

 A charter school is a public school that may provide instruction in any of grades kindergarten through twelve.
 A charter school is usually created or organized by a group of teachers, parents and community leaders or a community-based organization, and it is usually sponsored by an existing local public school board or county board of education.
 Specific goals and operating procedures for the charter school are detailed in an agreement (or charter) between the sponsoring board and charter organizers.
 For more information on charter schools, visit the CDE Charter School Resources Web page or the CDE Fact Book 2009 (pages 100-101) on the CDE Fact Book Web page.
 A list of local charter schools can be found at California Charter Schools Association website.

 A charter school is generally exempt from most laws governing school districts except where specifically noted in the law.
 California public charter schools are required to participate in the statewide assessment testing (STAR) program.
 The law also requires that a public school be nonsectarian in its programs, admission policies, employment practices, and all other operations, and prohibits the conversion of a private school to a charter school.
 Public charter schools may not charge tuition and may not discriminate against any pupil on the basis of ethnicity, national origin, gender, or disability.

 When a charter school petition is denied by a local public school board, the appeal may come to the San Mateo County Board of Education.
-Information on the appeal process can be found here.

 California's nonpublic schools (NPS) are specialized private schools that provide services to public school students with disabilities.
 EC Section 56034 defines a nonpublic, nonsectarian school (nonreligious) as a private, nonsectarian school that enrolls individuals with exceptional needs pursuant to an individualized education program.
 The tuition of a student in an NPS is paid by the public LEA that places the student in the NPS based on the student’s individual needs.